Facebook X Instagram Youtube Pinterest TikTok

 The Linden House B&B (Champlain, Virginia)

-The Linden House B&B
+The Linden House B&B, Virginia Haunted Inns

 The Linden House B&B. Image Source: InnSite.com

-The Linden House B&B can be found on 11770 Tidewater Trail in Champlain, Virginia.
 The structure dates back to 1750.
 It is a part of a 204-acre estate, which was granted to the Browne family in 1719.
 It is listed on the National Historic Register and the Virginia Landmarks Register.

 After Lewis Browne inherited the property from his father Merriday, he had the Linden House built on it.
 “After several generations, ownership passed to bachelor Albert O’Neal; then, in 1853, to Sarah J. Ellis whose daughter married J.H.
-Pitts.”1
+Pitts.”

 By the early 1970s, the Linden House was abandoned; with no one to maintain it, it grew shabbier and shabbier.
 In 1990, Ken and Sandy Pounsberry came to the house’s rescue – they purchased the building and transformed it into an elegant bed and breakfast.
 Outside, the couple planted 650 trees on the lawn and added a six-stall stable barn and fenced pasture.
 They then built a beautiful carriage house (complete with a banquet room and a commercial-grade kitchen) on the property.